 A student is considered tardy if he/she is not in an assigned seat when class begins at 7:45 a.m.
-PreK-2nd grade students arriving after 8:00 a.m. should be accompanied by a parent to the front office to receive an admit slip.
+PreK-2nd grade students arriving after 8:00 a.m. should be accompanied by a parent to the front office to check in their student.